jakejhc/Portfolio-Projects/README.md

    A NLP project to classify texts (in this case, tweeters) depending upon its likelihood of being about a real disaster.
 Data cleaning follows: a. raw text corpus -> b. processed text -> c. tokenized text -> d. corpus vocabulary -> e. text representation.
 Matrix factorization based GLoVe embeddings are used before feeding into a simple LSTM, a dual-LSTM, and a BERT model with variable learning rate, batch size, dense layer, dropout layer, and epoch.
 ### 3.3 Downloading comments from Youtube videos
    Examples are given to download comments from Deep Learning videos for future NLP analysis.
+### 3.4 SciBot
+   A chatbot to assist scientific research?

 ## 4. Computer vision (CV):
 ### 4.1.
 U-net for segmentation: